In order to consider the implications of copyright for your research publications, it is important to understand some of the basics of copyright.

 The member(s) of staff who authored the publication are thus able to manage the copyright of their publications.

-Authors are encouraged to use CC-BY licenses for their research to allow for a wider distribution of the research, avoid the need to pay fess to publishers when reusing published material and to allow for adaptation of re-mixing of the work to create new research while attributing the work to its original author.
+The Open Access movement aims to shift the control of scholarly publications from publishers to authors by encouraging the use of Creative Commons licences.
+Authors are encouraged to use CC-BY licenses for their research to allow for a wider distribution of the research, avoid the need to pay fees to publishers when reusing published material and to allow for adaptation or remixing of the work to create new research while attributing the work to its original author.

 A strategy to support authors in keeping their rights to their publications is known as Rights Retention.
 This is supported by PlanS, a coalition of funders with a stated aim to make funded research available without a paywall.
-UKRI, Welcome Trust and the Bill and Melinda Gates Foundation are examples of such funders.
+UKRI, Wellcome Trust and the Bill and Melinda Gates Foundation are examples of such funders.

+Through this strategy, authors assert their rights to their intellectual property before sending it to a publisher.
 The aim is to support the green route to Open Access by claiming rights in the Author Accepted Manuscripts (AAM) ahead of submission.
-Authors asserts that they retain all rights to their publications and will apply a CC-BY license to the AAM.
+Authors assert that they retain all rights to their publications and will apply a CC-BY license to the AAM.

-The University has a Rights Retention Policy to support author who have funding from funders who align with Plan S requirement.
+The University has a Rights Retention Policy to support authors who have funding from funders who align with Plan S requirements.
+Authors may decide to apply rights retention in their submissions even without funding.

 See the UKRN primer on Rights Retention for more information.